Tom and Jerry: The Classic Collection

-Tom and Jerry: The Classic Collection is a series of Region 2 DVD sets released by Warner Home Video.
-The sets include selected Tom and Jerry shorts on each volume.
+Tom and Jerry: The Classic Collection is a series of Region 2 DVD sets released by Warner Home Video in 2004.
+The sets include almost every original theatrical Tom and Jerry short, all in (for the most part) chronological order, on each volume.
 These DVDs are available in 6 double-sided DVDs (issued in the United Kingdom) and 12 single-layer DVDs (issued throughout Europe and Australia).
 The DVDs in the UK were re-released as "Collector Editions", which were Digipak versions with 2 volumes inside.